 According to a 2011 decision by the Oregon Supreme Court, sheriffs cannot refuse medicinal marijuana cardholders concealed handgun licenses (also known as “carry permits”) solely on the grounds that they use marijuana.

 Can You Take Your Gun to a Dispensary in Oregon?

 There is no license needed to buy a handgun or open carry in Oregon.
 Oregon is a “shall-issue” state when it comes to concealed carry, which means that if the applicant complies with the basic requirements stated by state law, the issuing authority (county sheriff, police department, etc.) will grant a license.
 Anybody who has a valid license to carry a concealed weapon may do so.

-As lenient as Oregon is when it comes to cannabis and firearms, it’s best to check first whether bringing a gun into a dispensary is allowed in the specific city or county where the dispensary is located because different laws may apply in different cities and counties.
+As lenient as the state is when it comes to cannabis and firearms, it’s best to check first whether bringing a gun into a dispensary is allowed in the specific city or county where the dispensary is located because different laws may apply in different cities and counties.

 Can You Consume CBD and Own a Gun in Oregon?

-In addition to being one of the first states to legalize cannabis for medical use, Oregon was also among the first states to legalize cannabis for recreational use, by doing so in 2014.
+In addition to being one of the first states to legalize cannabis for medical use, the state was also among the first states to legalize cannabis for recreational use, by doing so in 2014.
 Prior to the 2018 Farm Bill, both CBD derived from hemp and marijuana were permitted in the state.
-The Oregon Department of Agriculture is in charge of Oregon’s hemp program.
+The Department of Agriculture is in charge of the state’s hemp program.
 Hemp is characterized under this program as cannabis with less than 0.3% THC by weight, which is the same definition as per federal law.
-Additionally, Oregon’s Hemp Program establishes the guidelines for the state’s legal hemp market, which is often open and available.
+Additionally, the Hemp Program establishes the guidelines for the state’s legal hemp market, which is often open and available.

-Since Oregon has legalized both marijuana and hemp, possessing a gun and consuming CBD is not a problem.
+Since the state has legalized both marijuana and hemp, possessing a gun and consuming CBD is not a problem.